YOUR FUNDRAISING DOLLARS AT WORK

 For a nominal fee, thousands of people rid themselves of 2020’s sorrows by submitting their gloomy thoughts online, which Kiwanis printed on paper and stuffed inside Zozobra to burn.
 Many shared the moment by making a gift of gloom release to others –– family members who needed to let go of anxieties, friends who lost a job, or first responders who deserved a break.

 Despite the 2020 challenges of the pandemic, Kiwanis was able to transfer $44,000 in hard-won net proceeds from the 96th Burning of Zozobra to the Santa Fe Downtown Kiwanis Foundation to help make a difference in the lives of local youth.
+In March 2021, the Foundation made grants of $4,000 each to the following area nonprofits that mirror the Kiwanis mission of helping children learn, experience, dream, grow, succeed and thrive.

-- The Sky Center/Suicide Intervention Project: Funds will be used to support an 8-month training program for Natural Helpers at local Santa Fe schools, creating a diversified group of students trained as catalysts of change in their school communities by working in a resiliency enhancement and suicide prevention program for middle school youth.
+- The Sky Center/Suicide Intervention Project: Funds were used to support an 8-month training program for Natural Helpers at local Santa Fe schools, creating a diversified group of students trained as catalysts of change in their school communities by working in a resiliency enhancement and suicide prevention program for middle school youth.

-- Girls, Inc. of Santa Fe: Funding will allow Girls, Inc. to continue to respond to requests for services by maintaining their staff and adapt programming to an online format, create new curricula to address the girls’ changing needs, deliver programs to a diverse population, and find additional resources for girls and their families.
+- Girls, Inc. of Santa Fe: Funding allowed Girls, Inc. to continue to respond to requests for services by maintaining their staff and adapt programming to an online format, create new curricula to address the girls’ changing needs, deliver programs to a diverse population, and find additional resources for girls and their families.